Margretexie/Mini_ex/mini_ex6/README.md

 # Generativity
 ![alt tekst]()
 [Try it](https://rawgit.com/Margretexie/Mini_ex/master/mini_ex6/empty-example/index.html)
-# Rules

-# The program over time - what's been generated
+# The program and its rules
 The program is made by creating a class called 'Fan'.
 I felt that making a class would give me more freedom to change and experiment with differen parameters and probably also more structure in my code.
 The class has three functions: show, move and change.
 These three functions are the cornerstones of the program's rules:
  - Show: The program generates a certain amount of half transparen arcs at random coordinates, and has different shades of blue and green.
  - Move: These arcs are jiggling/moving randomly and thus creates a dynamic cloud/heatmap effect.